fusorjs/dom/README.md

 - if component is dynamic, you should call it (update) to fully initialize its dynamic props/children
 - props objects can be applied multiple times (for performance, see button in html.ts), please place them before children for readability

+## Naming Conventions

+- element component names are all lowercased, uppercase your components so you could instantiate them like this: `const unitSelector = UnitSelector()`
+- element event handlers are lovercase (e.g.: `onchange(Event)`).
+To distingush from your event handlers use camelCase (e.g.: `onChange(value)`)

 ## CHANGELOG

 - reactive state